 “Chad’s is a small community that allows you to get to know everyone, regardless of age or common room.
 It is also an academic environment that allows you to reach your potential.”

 Alastair – Third Year Computer Scientist

-This is a real community for real adults –– some young and some a bit older –– who are keen to take personal responsibility while still having the time of their lives.The College has strong rowing, football and rugby traditions for men and women.
-There is a well-equipped gym in College, which supplements the University’s offerings.
-The College not only supports sport, but also supports the arts, offering organ scholarships, positions for artists and poets in residence, music summer schools, and promoting just about everything else you can think of – from jazz singers and players to a top-notch college choir, headed by our professional Director of Music.
+Sport, Music, Drama, the Arts The College has strong rowing, football, mixed lacrosse, frisbee, hockey and rugby traditions for men and women, and the highest rate for participation in sport in the whole University.
+There is a well-equipped (characterful) gym in College, which supplements the University’s facilities.
+The College not only supports sport, but also the arts, offering organ scholarships, poetry readings, music summer schools, and promoting just about everything else you can think of – from a jazz band, choral consort, brass band, strings group, the largest pop choir in the University, and a first-rate college chapel choir, headed by a student Director of Music.

 “I would say the thing I love most about Chad’s is how everyone gets involved with everything, from sport to drama and everything in-between.
 That is what helped me get settled into College life the best, as I made friends with loads of people in every year.”

 Will – Third Year Classicist